Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 Within cells, thousands of different components, including proteins, nucleic acids and small peptides, interact with each other \cite{sear2003instabilities, gavin2002functional}.
-From this heterogeneous mixture, mesoscopic scale ordered structures are \textit{retrieved} to perform specific biological functions.
-Examples of such retrieval are the assembly of solid-like multi-protein complexes \cite{sartori2020lessons}, demixing of liquid droplets in the cytoplasm \cite{brangwynne2009germline, hyman2014liquid, choi2020physical, berry2018physical}, or formation of lipid rafts on the membrane \cite{lingwood2010lipid, heberle2011phase}.
+From this heterogeneous mixture, mesoscopic scale structures are \textit{retrieved} to perform specific biological functions.
+Examples of such retrieval are the assembly of solid-like multi-protein complexes \cite{marsh2015structure,gavin2002functional}, demixing of liquid droplets in the cytoplasm \cite{brangwynne2009germline, hyman2014liquid, choi2020physical, berry2018physical}, or formation of lipid rafts on the membrane \cite{lingwood2010lipid, heberle2011phase}.
+Concomitant with their biological function, the composition of such structures is ordered, in the sense that it is tightly controlled.
 Therefore, the parsimonious coexistence of heterogeneity and order is an essential characteristic of cellular mixtures.

 Conventional statistical mechanics and soft matter physics, focuses on systems in which the number of component species, $N$, is much smaller than the total number of components per species, $M$.
 The standard thermodynamic limit is thus $N\ll M$ and $M\to \infty$.
-In contrast, biological mixtures often take place in the regime $N,M\to\infty$, and exhibit ordered phases in which the number of components enriched is also large, $Q\lesssim N$.
-This alternative thermodynamic limit, elsewhere referred to as multifarious \cite{murugan2015multifarious, sartori2020lessons}, is key for the concurrence of heterogeneity and order in biological matter.
+In contrast, biological mixtures often take place in the regime $N,M\to\infty$, and exhibit phases in which the number of components enriched is also large, $Q\lesssim N$.
+Considering the alternative thermodynamic limit with $N,M\to\infty$, elsewhere referred to as multifarious \cite{murugan2015multifarious, sartori2020lessons}, is key to describe the concurrence of heterogeneity and order in biological matter.